tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 As part of community education and sharing, I try to help young vets who request help whenever possible.

+In this case, it was Vet 2's unprofessional behaviour that angered me.
 If I were Vet 2, I would be most pleased to let the competition use my X-ray services.
 I would sincerely offer all the small surgeries my X-ray facilities.
 Why?

 Increase my bottom line and create market awareness.
 Sustain the growth of my practice.
 And that is what business is all about.

-Sorry to have digressed.
+I am sorry to have digressed.
 Back to the problem of the stuck catheter.
 After less than 2 minutes of inhaling the gas anaesthesia, Vet 1 pulled out the catheter easily.

-As to the cause of this problem, it could be that I had sucked out the residual saline and stones using a syringe.
+As to the cause of this problem, it could be that I had sucked out the residual saline and stones using a 20-ml syringe.
 This suction could have created a vacuum preventing release of the catheter.

 Most likely it was muscular spasm of the bladder sphincter gripping the catheter.
 In any case, the resolution of the problem was satisfying.